Virne: A Comprehensive Benchmark for RL-based Network Resource Allocation in NFV: Discussion on Future Directions

-\paragraph{Generalizable Policy Cross Varying Scale} Achieving policies that generalize effectively not only to unseen network topologies but also across varying scales (both PN and VN sizes) and highly dynamic operational conditions (e.g., non-stationary demand patterns, unexpected resource outages) is a critical frontier.
-Virne's generalization experiments provide a baseline, but future research should investigate advanced techniques such as meta-RL~\cite{mrl-2023-survey} to train agents that can quickly adapt to new VNR sizes or types, curriculum learning to incrementally expose agents to more complex scenarios, and domain randomization to enhance robustness against a wider array of unseen conditions~\cite{ml4co-icml-2023-vrp-generalizable,vne-ijcai-2024-flag-vne}.
+Achieving policies that generalize effectively not only to unseen network topologies but also across varying scales (both PN and VN sizes) and highly dynamic operational conditions (e.g., non-stationary demand patterns, unexpected resource outages) is a critical frontier.
+To facilitate research in this direction, Virne explicitly incorporates a Multi-Task MDP framework (see Appendix C.2.1), allowing users to define diverse tasks encompassing different physical topologies, resource distributions, and traffic patterns.
+As demonstrated by the meta-learning results in Figure 13, this foundation enables the training of agents capable of adapting to new environments.
+Future research should leverage this flexible task definition to further investigate advanced techniques such as meta-RL~\citep{mrl-2023-survey}, curriculum learning to incrementally expose agents to more complex scenarios, and domain randomization to enhance robustness against a wider array of unseen conditions~\citep{ml4co-icml-2023-vrp-generalizable,vne-ijcai-2024-flag-vne}.
 The ultimate aim is to develop omni-generalizable NFV-RA solutions that require minimal retraining for deployment in diverse and evolving network environments.